 It’s a less effective screening test and if your sample tests positive for HPV, you’ll need to come back in so a clinician can take a sample of cells from your cervix to check for any abnormal changes.

-It’s definitely better to get the full test in one go, but if you have found Paps difficult or impossible in the past and you’re now over 30 and overdue by 2 or more years, this could be a really good option for you.
+It’s definitely better to get the full test in one go, but if you have found Paps difficult or impossible in the past and you’re now over 30 and overdue by 2 or more years (so it's been 4 or more years since your last Pap test), this could be a really good option for you.
 Talk to your GP or healthcare provider about self-collection options.

 Getting through your Cervical Screening Test

 Lots of people in our communities find cervical screening difficult, uncomfortable or even impossible.
 Getting screened is the very best way to protect yourself from cervical cancer and the new test means you only have to get it once every 5 years.
 Here are some tips to help you get through the test:

 Find a doctor or clinician you can trust